Getting started with Carrot

 This query will find all ChartHop users in the organization with the job title of "Director of Engineering".
 In this case, the query uses the title field, the EQUALS operator, and the value Director of Engineering.

-For more complex queries, keywords can be used to filter data by more than one criteria.
+For more complex queries, operators can be used to filter data by more than one criteria.
 For example:

 Everyone with "director" somewhere in their title.